Why Should I Use VPS Hosting?

 When it comes to cost, a VPS is more or less right in the middle.

-Although it’s a bit more expensive than Shared Hosting, it’s significantly less expensive than a Dedicated Server.
+Although it’s a bit more expensive when compared to Shared Hosting, it’s significantly less expensive than a Dedicated Server.

 And, when you add in just how easily and effectively a VPS tends to scale, this makes it the most cost-effective hosting choice there is.
 In other words, you get what you pay for and/or you pay for what you use.